 There may be other brand names for this medicine.

-You should not use this medicine if you have had an allergic reaction to lidocaine, prilocaine, or similar anesthetics such as bupivacaine, mepivacaine, or dibucaine.
-You should not use this medicine if you have a blood disorder called methemoglobinemia.
+You should not receive this medicine if you have had an allergic reaction to lidocaine, prilocaine, or similar anesthetics such as bupivacaine, mepivacaine, or dibucaine.
+You should not receive this medicine if you have a blood disorder called methemoglobinemia.